 University of British Columbia

-The talk celebrates the Statistics Department’s and PIMS move into the new Earth Science’s Building, the Statistics Department’s 30th anniversary, the Faculty of Science’s 50th anniversary and the International Year of Statistics.
+The talk celebrates the Statistics Department and PIMS' move into the new Earth Sciences Building, the Statistics Department’s 30th anniversary, the Faculty of Science’s 50th anniversary and the International Year of Statistics.